Baklava

 Now here’s the hard part….leave the baklava at room temperature for 8 hours, uncovered, to let the syrup properly absorb, and allow the flavors and layers to meld together.

-Can Baklava be frozen?
 Yes, it freezes beautifully.
-Store for up to 3 months in a sealed container.
+Store it in an airtight container for up to 3 months to prevent it from absorbing any odors.

-Can Baklava be left out?
-Yes, but I wouldn’t keep it out at room temperature for more than a week.
-Store in the fridge for up to 3 weeks or in the freezer for up to 3 months.
+Yes!
+Baklava keeps well at room temperature for up to one week.
+For longer storage, refrigerate for up to 3 weeks or freeze for up to 3 months.

-Can you use other nuts?
-Yes.
-Pistachios are also very popular, and you can do a blend of any nut you wish.
-However, I really think walnuts have the best taste and texture.
+Yes!
+Pistachios are also a popular choice, and you can blend any nuts you prefer.
+That said, I personally think walnuts give the best flavor and texture.

 Baklava